Flash flood watch for parts of SE Nebraska

 (KMAland) -- The National Weather Service has issued a flash flood watch for portions of southeast Nebraska.

-The National Weather Service in Omaha/Valley has issued a Flash Flood Watch for a portion of southeast Nebraska, including the following areas, Gage, Jefferson, Johnson, Nemaha, Pawnee, Richardson, and Saline.
+Flash Flood Watch to include a portion of southeast Nebraska, including the following areas, Gage, Jefferson, Pawnee, Richardson, Johnson, Nemaha, and Saline.

 PRECAUTIONARY/PREPAREDNESS ACTIONS...